Theodus/jennet/README.md

 Jennet is an HTTP web framework written in Pony

+# Warning: This project is no longer compatible with recent versions of Pony and should therefore not be used.

 pony-stable: `{ "type": "github", "repo": "theodus/jennet" }`

-####Note that this package will need to be compiled with the master branch of ponyc until the next stable release is made available.

 ## Features
 - **Context:** Store data that can be used by the request handler as well as any middleware.